-Do I Want to Be a GED Instructor?
+Should I Become a GED Instructor?

-|Degree Field||Education, although other fields may be acceptable if a teacher training program is completed|
+|Degree Field||Education; other fields if a teacher training program is completed|

-|Experience||Prior teaching experience is preferred|
+|Experience||Prior teaching experience preferred|

-|Key Skills||Patience, communication skills and instructional skills|
+|Key Skills||Patience; communication and instructional skills|

-Step 1: Earn a Bachelor's Degree
+Step1: Earn a Bachelor's Degree

 A bachelor's degree is the minimum education requirement to teach GED preparation courses in most states.
-Many colleges and universities offer majors, minors or specializations in adult education.
+Many colleges and universities offer majors, minors, or specializations in adult education.
 In some states, those who already hold a bachelor's degree in another field may meet licensure requirements by completing a stand-alone teacher preparation program or workshop.
 Most teacher education programs include a substantial student teaching experience.
 Aspiring GED instructors should check their states' licensure requirements before selecting a program.

 Step 2: Get a Teaching License